open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 Histograms are used to measure a distribution of values over time.

-For example, here's how you might report a distribution of response times for an HTTP handler:
+For example, here's how you report a distribution of response times for an HTTP handler:

 ```go